 Preferred but not mandatory qualifications

-- Currently in or recently completed graduate degree or postgraduate diploma in International Development Studies, Business, Marketing, or related disciplines.
+- Currently in or recently completed graduate degree or postgraduate diploma in International Development Studies, Business, Strategic Communications, or related disciplines.

 - Previous experience with non-profit fundraising.

 - Knowledge of government and multilateral granting requirements.